Metropolitan Avenue/Lorimer Street station: IND Crosstown Line platforms

-The Metropolitan Avenue station (announced as Metropolitan Avenue-Lorimer Street station) on the IND Crosstown Line opened on July 1, 1937 as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt-Schermerhorn Streets.
+The Metropolitan Avenue station (also announced as the Metropolitan Avenue-Lorimer Street station) on the IND Crosstown Line opened on July 1, 1937 as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt-Schermerhorn Streets.
 The station also has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between Nassau Avenue to the north and Broadway to the south.

+The station has green tiles.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 Station tile signage retains the original name of the station: Metropolitan Avenue–Grand Street.
 Directional tile captions mimicking the style of original IND captions indicate "To Street and Transfer;" the tile captions replaced original captions pointing to Metropolitan Avenue at the north end and Grand Street at the south end.
 Two staircases from the north end of either platform lead to the mezzanine and transfer passageway to the BMT Canarsie Line.

 The mezzanine is full-length, but has been reduced in size.
 A central portion was closed in the late 1990s and is now occupied by a police facility, employee space, and offices.
 The south portion was also previously closed and used as storage space, but was reopened on February 28, 2019 in preparation for the 14th Street Tunnel shutdown in April 2019.
 A previously removed staircase between the southbound platform and the mezzanine was also built.